SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 commentsClosed: true
 ---

-It's spring in the US.
-That means, Republicans want to shut down the federal government.
+It's springtime!
+That means Republicans want to shut down the federal government.
 Or does it?

 ## US Government Shutdowns